ETdoFresh/Blog/content/post/import/2010/2010-12-19-symbolic-link-batch-file.md

 )
 pause</pre>

-_Edit:_ Hmm, my sickbeard renames the files, so here is my newer method&#8230; I append each dvd with their first episode, like first dvd would now end in s01e01.
+_Edit:_ Hmm, my sickbeard renames the files, so here is my newer method...
+I append each dvd with their first episode, like first dvd would now end in s01e01.
 Do that for each dvd.
 Then sickbeard renames it.
 To show up nicely in boxee, I run the following, slighltly modified script:

 <pre>@echo off
 SETLOCAL EnableDelayedExpansion